Ko Ko Gyi

-Ko Ko Gyi (ကိုကိုကြီး, /my/ born 18 December 1961) is a Burmese politician and leading democracy activist.
-For his protests against the military government, he spent over 17 years in prison on multiple occasions between 1989 and 2012.
+Ko Ko Gyi (ကိုကိုကြီး, /my/ born 18 December 1961) is a Burmese politician.
+He was one of the country's most prominent democracy activists during the period of the State Peace and Development Council military government, and spent over 17 years in prison on multiple occasions between 1989 and 2012.
 He was considered a prisoner of conscience by Amnesty International.
 BBC News describes him as a key member of the 8888 Generation movement.
-He is one of the country's most prominent activists, second only to Min Ko Naing.
+He is one of the country's most prominent activists.

 Political activism

 1988 protests

 In 1988, Ko Ko Gyi was a final year international relations major at Yangon University when the 1988 Uprising began.
 Ko Ko Gyi, together with fellow student leaders, led a peaceful rally on the campus of Yangon University on 15 March 1988.
 On 16 March 1988 he was among the students who were beaten by the police on the main street in front of the school while they were attempting to march to the Yangon Institute of Technology.
 On 28 August 1988, he became the vice-chair of the All Burma Federation of Student Unions (ABSFU) led by Min Ko Naing.